Today’s OFSC Operates Provincially in 3 Tiers

 Tier 1 (Local): Community Snowmobile Clubs of the OFSC – Working in partnership with their community and business stakeholders, grassroots volunteers with these local clubs still lead all operational responsibilities to deliver a snowmobile trail network within their area.
 From working with landowners to obtaining permission to occupy the land, to trail development, signage installation and trail grooming activities, community snowmobile trails remain dependent on local volunteerism by snowmobilers.

 Each OFSC member club operates as a non-profit entity under the leadership of its local volunteers.
-Any snowmobiler who wishes to contribute to organized snowmobiling can join and be active in their local club to find out what’s going on, but buying a trail permit for a sled does not make its owner a “member” of any club or of the OFSC.
+Any snowmobiler who wishes to contribute to organized snowmobiling can join and be active in their local club to find out what’s going on, but buying an Ontario Snowmobile Trail Permit for a sled does not make its owner a “member” of any club or of the OFSC.

 To find an OFSC member club, go to Find Your District on the OFSC website, select a district and go to their website.
 On their home page, you should find a list of their OFSC member clubs.

 Tier 2 (Regional): District Organizations of the OFSC – Generally aligned to regional tourism or government boundaries, OFSC districts also operate as volunteer-led, not-for-profit corporations, to provide support to the OFSC member clubs situated within their region.
 In addition to leading the local delivery of provincial programs, districts deliver programs and services of common regional need to their area snowmobile clubs.
 District support may include an operational role with the securement, development, coordination, connectivity, maintenance and grooming of area snowmobile trails.
 Each district is led by volunteers from its member clubs who form its board of directors and executive, and also has at least one staff person to handle administration and paperwork for district clubs.